Is Your Smartband Smart Enough to Know Who You Are: Continuous Physiological Authentication in The Wild: Conclusion

 \ifCLASSOPTIONcaptionsoff

 \fi

 \begin{IEEEbiography}[{ }]{Deniz Ekiz} received the MS degree from Computer Engineering Department, Bogazici University, Turkey in 2019.
-He is a Ph.D. candidate in the Computer Engineering Department of Boğaziçi University, Turkey.
+He is a Ph.D. candidate in the Computer Engineering Department of Bogaziçi University, Turkey.
 His research is focused on the health-related applications of wearable technology \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Yekta Said Can} studied Computer Engineering in Faculty of Engineering, Bogazici University, İstanbul, Turkey where he obtained his B.Sc Degree in 2012.
-He obtained his M.Sc degree at the same department, in 2014 while working as a researcher at TUBITAK BILGEM for two years.
+\begin{IEEEbiography}[{ }]{Yekta Said Can} studied Computer Engineering in Bogazici University, Istanbul, Turkey where he obtained his B.Sc Degree in 2012.
+He obtained his M.Sc degree in the same department, in 2014 while working as a researcher at TUBITAK BILGEM for two years.
 He is pursuing a PhD degree right now in Computer Engineering at Bogazici University.
-He also works as a teaching assistant in the same department.
 His research interest includes watermarking, speech and speaker recognition, physiological signal processing and machine learning. \end{IEEEbiography}